 2/If your team mainly handles outgoing calls

-Some call center software companies offer different options depending on the type of calls processed.
+This configuration often concerns smaller teams where employees have to process both incoming and outgoing calls - unlike large call centers, in which tasks are divided.
+In the case of a “mixed” call center, a telecom solution must provide both advanced call routing and collaboration features as well as productivity tools (smart dialler, click-to-call and call automation).Some call center software companies offer different options depending on the type of calls processed.
 With large call centers, this distinction makes sense by not lumping in less useful features.
 For example, a call center that only takes incoming calls will prefer a solution without call automation, since this would represent an unnecessary additional cost.
 But for a mixed call center, a more inclusive solution is best.

 What features should administrators consider?